These Shrimp Cakes are a crispy, lightly flavored shrimp cake that are pan fried and great for a light lunch, snack or appetizer.

 - Use a cast iron skill for the best frying.

 - Make sure oil is hot before adding the shrimp mixture for best results

 If serving these as a light meal option however the lettuce should be turned into a simple salad.
-I like to do mixed greens, feta, cracked black pepper and olive oil for mine.
-I layer the greens, feta, pepper and finish it off with the olive oil.
+I like to do mixed greens, feta, cracked black pepper, and olive oil for mine.
+I layer the greens, feta, cracked black pepper and finish it off with olive oil.
 Next, place the shrimp cakes right across the top and lay lemon wedge around the serving platter.
-You can do this individually or as a pretty center piece to the table at a lunch.
+You can do this individually or as a pretty centerpiece to the table at a lunch.
 People can serve themselves family style or you can do this individually of course.

 Can I double this recipe?

 Yes!
 This is a great one to double the recipe on and if you are making these as an appetizer you likely will want to double them as this recipe makes about 5-6 shrimp cakes depending on how large you make them.

 Can I use gluten free flour?

 Yes, a gluten-free all-purpose flour can be swapped out to make these salmon cakes.